itdxer/blog.itdxer.com/_posts/2020-03-16-the-mathematical-necessity-for-beautiful-solutions.md

 and two other points are related to the next and previous circle in the chain.
 There are two special properties of this chain.

-1. There are infinite number of circles in this chain.
+1. There is an infinite number of circles in this chain.

 2. This chain fits into the finite region and each circle could be defined by a very simple formula.
 We had this property before inversion has been applied and